-Dan Ariely will host an exclusive discussion about the interaction between social and market norms on Thursday, September 26th, 7 PM EST. After this discussion, artists who have attended will be invited to submit a proposal for new artwork to be created in response to this research.
+Dan Ariely will host an exclusive discussion about the interaction between social and market norms on Thursday, July 24th, 7 PM EST. After this discussion, artists who have attended will be invited to submit a proposal for new artwork to be created in response to this research.
 Accepted proposals will be included in the group exhibition Market Mixers at the Center for Advanced Hindsight from October 15 - December 31, 2014.

 Research shows that when we expend effort in creating something, we place a higher value on the fruits of our labors than similar products that we had no hand in making.
 Also known as the IKEA effect, this phenomenon explains why we have such an affinity for our own creations but fail to fully appreciate the works of others.

 DIY: The Magic of Making takes an introspective look at the science of producing art, with a twist.
 Rather than one artist creating one piece of art, two minds will work together to forge a partnership between unlikely pairs: student and professor.

 In this collaborative project, art students at UNC matched themselves with science professors at their university to create a work of art together that was inspired by the professors’ research